-But in his book The Year Babe Ruth Hit 104 Home Runs, referring to 1921 when, if the teams Ruth played against had then been playing in the parks they play in now, with their current, shorter, outfield distances, Bill Jenkinson argued that Ruth would have hit a lot more than his official 59.
-According to Jenkinson's book, in 1926 Ruth hit one into Fenway’s bleachers that went around 545 feet.
-But Williams' 502-footer is probably the longest ever hit there by a home player, though that can't be certain, as righthanded sluggers like Jimmie Foxx, Jim Rice and Manny Ramirez hit some blasts over the Green Monster and Lansdowne Street that may have been longer than Ted's or, conceivably, Babe's blasts.
+But Bill Jenkinson wrote a book titled The Year Babe Ruth Hit 104 Home Runs, referring to 1921 when, if the teams Ruth played against had then been playing in the parks they play in now, with their current, shorter, outfield distances, Jenkinson argued that Ruth would have hit a lot more than his official 59.
+According to this book, in 1926, Ruth hit one into Fenway’s bleachers that went around 545 feet.
+He may also have hit a home run longer than 502 feet within Yankee Stadium, but never all the way out of it.
+But Williams' 502-footer is probably the longest ever hit at Fenway by a home player, though we can't be certain about even that, as righthanded sluggers like Jimmie Foxx, Jim Rice and Manny Ramirez hit some blasts over the Green Monster and Lansdowne Street that may have been longer than Ted's blasts, or the one the Babe supposedly hit there.

-(And this was before I got into rooting for the English soccer club Arsenal, whose fans always sing about the current manager of arch-rival Tottenham Hotspur, having a mother who is a whore.)
+(And this was before I got into rooting for the English soccer club Arsenal, whose fans always sing about the current manager of arch-rival Tottenham Hotspur, saying that his mother is a whore.)

 In the middle of the 8th inning, the public-address system plays Neil Diamond’s 1969 hit “Sweet Caroline.”
 This song has nothing to do with Boston, or New England, or the team.
 Neil Diamond is not a Red Sox fan: Like the Dodgers, he started in Brooklyn, moved to Los Angeles, and, unlike most Brooklynites, stayed loyal to the Dodgers.
 And 1969 was not a particularly special year for the team.
 So why this song?
 Whoever knows for sure, he isn’t talking.